daminebenq/bbb-puppeteer/autotest008/README.md

 ## About

-This script is about FPS testing.
+This script is about FPS in a BBB web Session.

 ## Details